NCAA gives Baylor four-year probation but skirts sexual misconduct issues

 NCAA rules require student-host groups to be designated and run in a manner consistent with the recruitment of all prospective students.
 The panel found that Baylor committed a Level II violation when it used the Bruins as impermissible recruiters.

-The panel also found that the former assistant director of football operations, who is not named in the report, violated NCAA ethical conduct rules when, following his separation from Baylor, he did not meet his responsibility to cooperate when he did not participate in an interview with enforcement staff.
+The panel also found that James, former assistant director of football operations, violated NCAA ethical conduct rules when, following his separation from Baylor, he did not meet his responsibility to cooperate when he did not participate in an interview with enforcement staff.
+James was not specified by name in the NCAA report.

+James said in a statement that he is “extremely disappointed” with the NCAA’s actions.

+“We want to be clear that Mr. James made every effort to cooperate with the investigation multiple, documented times but was not going to allow himself to be set up or railroaded by NCAA investigators’ intent on framing a false narrative that implied he had anything to do with the horrific, sexual assault allegations and purported NCAA violations at Baylor.”

 "It is tragic that Baylor's decades-long, campus-wide sexual assault scandal arose due to systematic failings in campus safety and institutional adjudicatory processes as outlined in the 2014 Margolis Healy report," said McCaw, now Liberty's athletic director.